BIM construction services: Inconveniences and resolution

 Materials and Textures' Database in Revit

 Most of BIM software have large libraries of ready materials and textures.
 For example, Revit has an excellent base of materials for both exteriors and interiors.
-It contains any material and texture that architects usually need for their project — different types of stone, brick, wood, steel, etc. All materials in Revit are easy to apply and adjust.
+It contains any material and texture that architects usually need for their projects — different types of stone, brick, wood, steel, etc. All materials in Revit are easy to apply and adjust.
 Moreover, CAD experts can always find rare texture maps or even create custom ones specifically for the BIM project.

 On top of that, some CAD software, and Revit as well, can automatically calculate the amount and cost of materials.
-This is an extremely important feature for the construction budget planning, hence, it reduces the mistakes due to human factor to zero.
+This is an extremely important feature for construction budget planning, hence, it reduces the mistakes due to human factor to zero.

 #6.
 Create the Environment